ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 **Comment on fine-grained view of propositions**: according to the fine-grained view of propositions, whether two propositions are identical depends on the referent of expressions in the propositions.
 Therefore, RI entails sameness of propositions.
 Then given RSp(TCI entails RI), then PSp is true.
 In other words, if one accepts the fine-grained view of propositions, then one only needs to accept RSp if one accepts PSp.

-## 1.2
+## 1.2 Ontology by stituation

-Consider the following dispute:
+Consider the following dispute, assuming both party are speaking the same language Ontologese:

 |                                                                                                        | Organist van Inwagen | Four-dimensionalist Lewis |
 | ------------------------------------------------------------------------------------------------------ | -------------------- | ------------------------- |